Grevillea maccutcheonii: Description

 Grevillea maccutcheonii is a densely-branched shrub that typically grows to 2 m high and 3 m wide and has ridged branchlets.
 The leaves are mostly 10–25 mm long, 7–15 mm wide, stem-clasping and more or less cross-shaped in outline, with three spiny lobes.
 Sometimes the leaves are simple and fiddle-shaped with three teeth near the tip.
 The edges of the leaves are wavy and both surfaces are glabrous.
 The flowers are arranged in erect clusters of 26 to 28 on one side of a glabrous rachis 5–10 mm long.
 The flowers are reddish green, the pistil 28–30 mm long.
 Flowering occurs in most months with a peak from July to November, and the fruit is a glabrous, narrowly oval follicle 13–17 mm long.

 Taxonomy

 Grevillea maccutcheonii was first formally described in 1996 by Greg Keighery and Raymond Cranfield in the journal Nuytsia from specimens collected by Keighery near Busselton in 1993.
-The specific epithet (maccutcheonii) honours Grahame McCutcheon, an ecologist previously in the Western Australia Government Department of Conservation and Land Management.
+The specific epithet (maccutcheonii) honours Graham McCutcheon, an ecologist previously in the Western Australia Government Department of Conservation and Land Management.
 The epithet is spelt maccutcheonii, according to the International Code of Nomenclature for algae, fungi, and plants.